-GroceryShop: A new convention focused on the future of retail for CPGs and their Agency Partners
+GroceryShop is a new convention focused on the future of retail for CPGs and their Agency Partners.

 IMS attended GroceryShop in late October 2018.
 GroceryShop is an offshoot of the very successful ShopTalk conference which brings together a who’s who of retailers, CPGs and service providers with limited seats and a carefully curated set of speakers to maximize the attendee experience.
 GroceryShop certainly lived up to ShopTalk’s promise with more than 2,300 attendees including headline speakers such as Nina Barton, KraftHeinz’s President of Global Growth and Yael Cosset, Chief Digital Officer of Kroger.
 Both Ms. Barton and Mr. Cosset as well as other speakers spent a good amount of their time on stage alluding to one of the largest retailers who wasn’t present – Amazon.

 The convergence of traditional and digital merchandising is accelerating

 As InstaCart’s CEO Apoorva Mehta said – Amazon’s 2017 acquisition of WholeFoods was a “tipping point” that ensured all grocery players (retailers and CPGs alike) were speeding up their digital plans.
 Omnichannel grocers echoed Mehta’s comments but also stressed the need to integrate traditional and digital plans as consumers navigate their shopping experience with the brand regardless of location.